 Both comp and collision coverage protect your car itself, and can pay for the costs to repair severe damage but only up to your car’s ACV if it gets totaled.
 Gap insurance can cover your remaining payments on the car and the depreciation gap between both amounts, making it important coverage to add when you finance or lease a vehicle.

 Gap insurance pays off the remainder of the loan or lease, so you can't use that money on a new car.
-You can buy a new car of the same make and model, however, with new car replacement coverage an optional add-on that will pay out more than the ACV of your totaled vehicle.
+You can buy a new car of the same make and model, however, with new car replacement coverage, another optional add-on that will pay out more than the ACV of your totaled vehicle.

 The big difference to note between gap insurance and new car replacement coverage is that gap insurance pays your lessor or lienholder the difference between the ACV and what you still owe in payments.
 New car replacement pays you the difference between the ACV and what it would cost to replace your totaled car with one of a similar make and model, so that you can go out and buy a brand new car to replace your totaled one.

 New car replacement coverage is only available for cars that are one- or two-years-old, so you’ll want to add it to your policy as soon as you lease or finance a new vehicle.
-It’s also a pricey add-on, costing up to $120 extra per year, but some insurers sell it in combination with gap insurance.
+Some insurers sell it in combination with gap insurance, but the cost of new car replacement coverage varies by insurer.